tomas-oa/uizard-challenge/README.md

 ## API:

 You are given two endpoints to fetch data from.
-One foe top stories and one for individual stories.
+One for top stories and one for individual stories.
 The latter takes a story ID as argument which can be found in the top stories response.
 Notice that the top-stories endpoint returns 500 stories.
 It's your job to make sure the viewer only displays the latest 10.

 - Top stories: https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty